TickTeam/guide-tt/how_to_add_reminders.md

 ### How to add reminders ?

-1.Select a task.
+1.Sign in TickTick on web to select a task.

-2.Click its due date in the upper-right hand of the page.
+2.Click its due date in the upper-right hand corner of the page.

 3.Click time below the due date calendar to type a reminder time.